Chris Young: The Red Sox' blame game: Outfielders edition

 During that period, it also has made five postseason appearances and won two World Series, so Red Sox fans have lately come to expect feast or famine, with a new GM every three or four years and annual controversies about who to keep and who to let go.

-After reaching Game 6 of the ALCS last season, this year’s Red Sox edition is indeed in cellar-dwelling mode again, with a record of 67-71 and a position five-and-a-half games behind the surprising Baltimore Orioles, the team’s opponent this weekend, so last place seems pretty much assured.
+After reaching Game 6 of the ALCS last season, this year’s Red Sox edition is indeed in cellar-dwelling mode again, with a record of 69-73 and a position five-and-a-half games behind the surprising Baltimore Orioles, the team’s opponent last weekend, so last place seems pretty much assured.

 In the coming weeks, we’ll look at who’s to blame for this unexpected fall from grace — from near-World Series to top-10 2023 draft pick in just a year.